jagz97/Cmpe133-Project/meetings.md

 Steven, Christian, Jagz, Gil
 Meeting lasted 90 minutes
 Discussed timeline for project.
 Completed remaing work on abstract, team introduction, cost estimation and slides.
 Brainstormed for presentation on 9/14/22.

+### 2022-10-15 at 10:00 Am
+Steven, Jagz, Gil
+Meeting lasted 30 minutes
+Completed work on traceability matrix.
+Created a workflow chart to have application completed within 8 weeks.